 Earlier this year, the company released the Battlefield 1 CTE for PC.
-A release for Xbox One and PS4 should come in March.
+DICE is still working on the CTE for Xbox One and PS4 with no release date in sight.

-We expect the upcoming DLC to be put into the CTE so now would be a very good time to signup for the Battlefield 1 CTE if you haven’t done so.
+We expect the next batch of DLC to be put into the CTE.
+So, if you’re interested in testing the content ahead of the official release, now would be a very good time to signup for the Battlefield 1 CTE if you haven’t done so.
 Space is limited.

 One caveat: You need the Battlefield 1 Premium Pass to join the CTE.